Advantages and Disadvantages of Observational Studies

 Slow and Costly

-As compared to survey, Observation studies is more costly and slow method of data collection.
+Compared to the survey, Observation studies are a more costly and slow method of data collection.
 If the researcher wants to carry out his/her research in a proper and accurate manner then he/she must be calm enough to analyze and observe the surroundings.
-It is costly as compared to the other methods as the observer is required to travel to the location in which he/she is carrying out his/her research.

 References